 Meet the Social Media Team

 Jen (jrc) is the park archivist.
 Eager to prove that archivists are about outreach and not lingering in dusty basements, she was thrilled to become part of the Social Media Team.
 She spent many a family vacation at NPS battlefields up and down the east coast, but never expected to end up working at a park herself!
 She enjoys working at an urban park and tries to get out and enjoy downtown St. Louis as much as possible.
-Jen came to the park out of library school and has been here for twelve years.
+Jen came to the park from library school and has worked here for seventeen years.
 The scope of the museum collections keep her intrigued with the park's history and themes, and she hopes through social media to bring interesting facts about the collections to the public.
 As well as Facebook updates, she contributes Way Back Wednesdays and half of the entries for the Artifact of the Month blog.

 Melissa (mlrc) is a Park Guide, and it shows.
 With an outgoing and friendly personality interaction with visitors is fun and (hopefully) exciting.
 Being part of the social media team just seems like a natural extension of her Park Guide status as yet another way to connect with visitors.
 Melissa is new to St. Louis, originally from Colorado; she spends a lot of her free time trying to get familiar with the city and the different opportunities it offers.
 So far she has discovered: PI, Pappy's, Central West End, the Delmar Loop, Saint Louis Bread Co. (known to everyone else in the world as PANERA), Hardee's (which is Carl's JR to people from the West), and of Course the St. Louis Blues Hockey team!!
 (It's not baseball season yet, but surely she can be persuaded to be a Cardinals fan over a Rockies fan.)